I was shocked to learn that there are so many types of bathtub faucets—and some of these can be more expensive than the

 This type of bathroom faucet replicates the look of a waterfall.
 The spout is typically wide to generate this natural, soothing effect.
 You can find waterfall faucets in both contemporary styles with sleek lines and in traditional styles with more classic lines.

-Find The Bathtubber’s selection of best waterfall faucets here—we’ve picked our favorite wall-mounted, deck-mounted and freestanding waterfall tub faucets.
+Find my selection of best waterfall faucets here—I’ve picked my favorite wall-mounted, deck-mounted and freestanding waterfall tub faucets.
 They are high-quality and absolutely gorgeous!

 These faucets look like they came straight from the Victorian era.
 They often come with a telephone showerhead, which has the look of a corded rotary telephone.

 Bathtub Faucet Metals

 Bathtub faucets come in a wide variety of metals.
 Each metal comes in a vast array of finishes from satin, to brushed, to hammered.
 Common bathtub faucet metals include brass, brushed nickel, chrome and zinc.

 Can be a gorgeous finish but requires polishing on a regular basis to keep beautiful.
 Unlikely to rust, it comes in polished, brushed and hammered varieties.